 If you need to connect from off campus, you can first SSH to a computer in your department, and then SSH to our

-submit node.
+submit server.
 You may also be able to use a Virtual Private Network (VPN) to join the campus network when working off-campus.